 My young mathematicians were obvious.
 They finished everything not only quickly but also correctly.
 I was a beginning teacher and had no idea what to do with them.
 So they waited.
 Luckily they were all very well behaved – and bored.
 There were sooo many different levels of math students in my classroom.
 I knew I had to give my strugglers extra time.

+Don’t worry.
 They will learn “anyway” I was told.

 Just focus on your “needy kids”.

 There were so-o-o many needs.
 So-o-o many levels.
 I knew I was “losing” some of them.
-I had pushed those thoughts aside because of the complexity of having resources for so many different levels was daunting.
+I had pushed those thoughts aside because the complexity of having resources for so many different levels was daunting.

-And so I began to create.
+Therefore, I began to create.

-I needed materials that would:
+Clearly, I needed materials that would:

 - Enhance problem-solving and mathematical reasoning abilities